The History page is the most powerful tool for troubleshooting. To open the page, click the FIREWALL tab and select History.

 - Remove Selected – Removes selected entries from the list.
 To select one or more entries, select an entry and use the shift and CTRL keys.

-- Flush Cache – Removes all entries from the access cache, depending on the criteria selected in the sub-menu.
+- Clear History – Removes all entries from the access cache, depending on the criteria selected in the sub-menu.

 - Show Hostnames – Translates source and destination IPs to hostnames and vice versa.
 IP addresses are only resolved to hostnames if enabled in the firewall DNS settings.